-Princess Diana: Her Continuing Legacy in the 20 Years After Her Death
+Princess Diana's Continuing Legacy 26 Years After Her Death

 Fashion Icon

-Transitioning from a teenage daycare worker to a princess was no easy feat for the then-naïve Diana, who had no guidance on how to dress herself in the early years of her romance with Prince Charles.
-When the future Princess of Wales stepped out to announce her engagement in 1981, she received criticism for her slightly stuffy, aged choice of a belted blue suit.
+Transitioning from a teenage daycare worker to a princess was no easy feat for the then-naïve Diana, who had no guidance on how to dress herself in the early years of her romance with the future King Charles III.
+When the Princess of Wales stepped out to announce her engagement in 1981, she received criticism for her slightly stuffy, aged choice of a belted blue suit.
 Knowing she had to step up her game, Diana sought the advice of designers and experts at British Vogue to help craft a new image that would turn her into one of the greatest style icons of a generation.

 She shied away from neutrals, opting instead for bright, cheery colors on official royal visits and later owning her sex appeal in several little black dresses.
 It wasn’t until after her split from Charles that the world got to see her in high heels and shorter hemlines.

 On the evening that Charles gave a televised interview admitting his infidelity, Diana stepped out for a private gallery party in an eye-popping off-the-shoulder Christina Stambolian dress that showed off her legs.
 The iconic look was later dubbed “The Revenge Dress.”
+It was replicated on the most recent season of The Crown, when actress Elizabeth Debicki donned the look.

-“I don’t think anyone could argue that after the false start, she acquired great confidence and looked wonderful and did credit to every designer’s clothes that she wore,” said Anna Harvey, the former deputy editor of British Vogue, in a recent documentary about Diana’s fashion.
+"Diana was a fabulous style icon.
+She loved fashion.
+She often wore very daring dresses with high hemlines, quite exposing dresses, but this dress was on another level," royal expert Katie Nicholl told ET.
+"It became hugely famous.
+It was known as the revenge dress and it really had a huge impact.
+I mean, if a dress could pack a punch, this dress could do just that."

 Two months before her death, Diana held a massive auction of some of her most well-known dresses in New York City, bringing in $3.25 million for cancer and AIDs charities, letting her style live on in more ways than one.